Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Intention

-This Dog **class** definition is a template from which as many Dog **objects** can be made as we like.
+This Dog **class** definition is a template from which Dog **objects** can be made.

 ---

 template: example-2i
 name: example-2j

-- Each specific Dog object has its own specific values for each of the properties the class defines.
+- Each Dog object has its own specific values for each of the properties the class defines.

 ---

 template: example-2j
 name: example-2k

-- Each specific Dog object will respond to calls to any of the methods that the File class defines.
+- Each Dog object responds to calls to any of the methods that the Dog class defines.

 ---

 template: example-2k
 name: example-2l

-- The actions produced by these method calls may differ slightly, depending upon the internal state of each Dog object
+- The actions produced by these method calls may differ slightly, depending upon the internal state of each Dog object.

 ---